On Markowitz's pseudodistance for conformal manifolds: Preliminaries

 \begin{thm} Two conformally equivalent metrics have the same lightlike pregeodesics. \end{thm}

-A map $\varphi:(M,[g])\to (N,[g^\prime])$ between two conformal manifolds of same signature is said to be \emph{conformal} if $\varphi^*g^\prime\in [g]$.
-Equivalently, a conformal map is a smooth map that preserves the type of the vectors.
+A map $\varphi:(M,[g])\to (N,[g^\prime])$ between two conformal manifolds of the same signature is said to be \emph{conformal} if $\varphi^*g^\prime\in [g]$.
+Equivalently, a conformal map is a smooth map that preserves the type of vectors.
 Note that in particular, a conformal map is always a local diffeomorphism.
-We will denote $\Conf(M,N)$ for the set of conformal maps from $M$ to $N$, and $\Conf(M)$ for the \emph{conformal group} of $M$, that is the group of conformal diffeomorphisms of $M$.
+We denote by $\Conf(M,N)$ the set of conformal maps from $M$ to $N$, and by $\Conf(M)$ the \emph{conformal group} of $M$, that is the group of conformal diffeomorphisms of $M$.